Ry-an7/ry-an7.github.io/README.md

 The website consists of the following key files:

 - **`index.html`:** This is the main page of the website.
 It includes:
-  - A personal introduction, where I highlight my education, skills, and experience.
-  - Sections for my professional experience, technical skills, and interests.
-  - Links to contact information and my GitHub profile.
+  - Six data visualizations.
+  - Text that helps explain the context of the visualizations.
+  - Images and diagrams that further explain concepts.

+- **`about.html`:** This is the second page of the website.
+It includes:
+  - The puropose, and goals of the website.
+  - Credits for where the data was gathered from.

 - **`vis.js`:** Contains JavaScript code for rendering and interacting with d3 graphics.

 - **`style.css`:** This file handles the layout and visual design of the website.
 It ensures that the content is presented in a clean and user-friendly way.

-- **`README.md`:** This file (you're reading it!) explains the purpose of the website, the technologies used, and how to navigate the project.
+- **`README.md`:** This file explains the purpose of the website, the technologies used, and how to navigate the project.

 ## **How to Navigate the Website**
 1. **Main Page (`index.html`):**
    - Navigate by scrolling up or down the page.
-The page will respond to what position you have scrolled to.
+Click on the radio buttons above the charts to change the filtering.

+2. **About Page (`about.html`):**
+   - Navigate by scrolling up or down the page.

 ## **Installation and Deployment**
 1. **Clone the Repository:**